praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br>

 ***What does it do?***
-- Performs a mouse click on the *doctor card* of the doctor associated with the specified `INDEX`.
+- Performs a mouse click on the *Doctor Card* of the doctor associated with the specified `INDEX`.
   - This displays all information about the doctor within the *contact card*.
   - It also filters the *patients list* to only show patients assigned to this doctor.

 ***Examples***
 - `sd 1`
-    - Performs a mouse click on the *doctor card* of the doctor with displayed index of 1.
+    - Performs a mouse click on the *Doctor Card* of the doctor with displayed index of 1.

 <div markdown="span" class="alert alert-info">
     :information_source:    <strong>If your <em>patients list</em> seems to disappear</strong> after entering this command, fret not!
 Click